Kevyn Lucas

-Kevyn Lucas Ramos da Costa (born 28 December 1997), known as Kevyn Lucas or just Kevyn, is a Brazilian footballer who plays as a left-back for Paysandu.
+Kevyn Lucas Ramos da Costa (born 28 December 1997), known as Kevyn Lucas or just Kevyn, is a Brazilian footballer who plays as a left-back for Londrina.

 Career

 Kevyn was born in São Gonçalo, Rio de Janeiro, and represented Botafogo and Resende as a youth before moving on loan to Náutico in 2017.
 He made his first team debut with the latter on 19 January 2018, starting in a 3–2 Campeonato Pernambucano home win over América-PE.

 Kevyn was regularly used by the Timbu until suffering a knee injury in May 2018.
 Upon returning in August, he was not used and left in October, after failing to agree terms on a new contract.

 Kevyn moved to Salgueiro on loan ahead of the 2019 season, but featured rarely and subsequently returned to his parent club Resende.
 On 10 August 2020, he returned to Náutico, now in a permanent deal.

 Kevyn went to Court against Náutico in February 2021, alleging unpaid wages, and despite having his contract rescinded in May, he was later ordered to pay a compensation to the club due to abandonment of employment.
 He then signed for CSA on 2 June.

 On 15 December 2021, Kevyn agreed to a deal with Azuriz for the upcoming campaign.
 He subsequently returned to Resende on loan, and joined Retrô on 28 April 2023.

 On 12 July 2023, Kevyn was announced at Paysandu.
 He rescinded his loan link on 26 October, but returned to the club the following 23 January, now in a permanent deal.